benmvp/benmvp-cli/docs/cli/start.md

 A space-separated list of the types or modes of tests to run.
 Aliased as `-m`.
 Available modes:

+- `lint` - Runs ESLint (files ending in `.ts`)
-- `type` - Runs Typescript type-checking
+- `type` - Runs Typescript type-checking (files ending in `.ts`)
-- `lint` - Runs ESLint
-- `unit` - Runs Jest-based unit tests
+- `unit` - Runs Jest-based unit tests (files ending in `.spec.ts`)

 Optional.
 Defaults to all modes.

+> NOTE: [Jest Watch Plugins](https://jestjs.io/docs/en/watch-plugins) are added to make watch mode even more useful.
+Specifically the [eslint `watch-fix` plugin](https://github.com/jest-community/jest-runner-eslint#toggle---fix-in-watch-mode) is added to enable auto-fixing of lint errors.
+However, for this to work, `lint` has to be the first mode when specified.

 ---